Cornelia Schwertner, CRO finleap connect &

 “What also has been great: all the policy work coming with FinTech as PSD2 and other regulations were and still are “work in progress” with regard to FinTech cases.
 I really like this part of my job: sharing strategic ideas with legislators and regulators on smart and effective regulation”, says Cornelia.

 Besides the work at figo, Cornelia also has been a Co-Chair of the European FinTech Alliance since 2017.
 EFA was founded in 2016 and as a growing alliance represents the interests of fintech companies vis-à-vis the institutions of the European Union.
-Since 2019, figo joined forces with finreach solutions, a SaaS provider for banks, well-known for its account switch kits.
-Together, both companies will build the leading SaaS API platform, enabling their partners across Europe to build financial products.
+Since 2019, figo joined forces first with finleap connect, a SaaS provider for banks, well-known for its account switch kits.
+Together, the company will build the leading SaaS API platform, enabling their partners across Europe to build financial products.
 Cornelia rounds out the management of the merged companies as Chief Risk Officer (CRO).

 Cornelia: “Being part of the management I have the chance to maintain my eagerness to not only help us internally with regard to smart compliance, but also to provide a great experience for our B2B-customers when choosing us as their solution provider.
 I am also part of the product development, involved in decision making from backend to frontend, as all risk topics are also a user topic in the end.”

-Even though a merger between companies is always a challenge, Cornelia clearly sees the opportunity in the case of figo and finreach solutions, by, on the one hand, having the big idea of creating a truly innovative platform, while on the other hand knowing by the track record of both companies, that it’s actually realistic to achieve that goal.
+Even though a merger between companies is always a challenge, Cornelia clearly sees the opportunity in the case of finleap connect, by, on the one hand, having the big idea of creating a truly innovative platform, while on the other hand knowing by the track record of both companies, that it’s actually realistic to achieve that goal.

 And how did Cornelia achieve her personal career goals?
 To that she says, “What helped the most in my career were some simple rules that I follow until today.
 I always stay authentic, I speak my mind when I don't approve of something and I try to understand others before I judge.
 Even before being part of a management team, I have always been focused strongly on solution orientation and a constructive overview on how to reach our goals, while keeping the “big picture” of the overall company in mind.”